Natural trumpet: History

-The natural trumpet was used as a military instrument to facilitate communication (e.g. break camp, retreat, etc.).
+The natural trumpet was originally a holeless instrument.
+It was used as a military instrument to facilitate communication (e.g. to break camp or retreat).
+These instruments were first used in combat on horse back, so there really was no use for the vent holes.

 Even before the late Baroque period the natural trumpet had been accepted into Western art music.
 There is evidence, for example, of extensive use of trumpet ensembles in Venetian ceremonial music of the 16th century.
 Although neither Andrea nor Giovanni Gabrieli wrote music specifically for the trumpet, they would have been very familiar with its technical possibilities.
+Composers in the 1600s then wrote music for the natural trumpet, often writing very high and fast trumpet parts.
+Musicians were asked to play these parts on holeless instruments, making the chromatic tones in the upper register sound very out of tune.

 Later, talented players such as the early baroque composer Girolamo Fantini demonstrated that by playing in the extreme upper register and "lipping" the notes of the 11th and 13th harmonics (that is, flattening or sharpening those impure harmonics into tune with the embouchure), it was possible to play diatonic major and minor scales (and, hence, actual melodies rather than arpeggios) on a natural trumpet.
 The most talented players were even able to produce certain chromatic notes outside the harmonic series by this process (such as lipping a natural C down to B), although these notes were mostly used as brief passing tones.
 (In Germany, this technique was called Heruntertreiben, literally "driving down".)
 Other "impure" harmonics (such as the 7th and 14th – B♭ on an instrument pitched in C – which are very flat) were avoided by most composers, but were sometimes deliberately used, for example, where their unusual sonic qualities would complement the accompanying text in a sacred work.

 The commonly used range (from the 3rd to the 16th harmonic) of the harmonic series for a natural trumpet pitched in C. In practice, lower harmonics were never used, and intervals above the 16th harmonic only occasionally called for.
 Notes that are filled-in are inherently flat and must be lipped up, with the exception of the 11th harmonic, which is lipped down to produce an F and up to produce an F♯.
 Chromatic notes not in the natural series are produced by lipping the upper adjacent harmonic down a semitone.